davin2020/core_questions_mvc/README.md

 ## About
 This is a web form where you can submit answers to the 'GP-CORE Questions', which is used to report subjective wellbeing.
 Results are plotted on a graph so you can see your progress over time

-**NB: This repo is very much a work in progress, with features in branches that aren't ready for `main` yet**
+**This repo is very much a work in progress, with features in branches that aren't ready for `main` yet**

-This project uses the WAMP stack, Slim 4 framwork and MVC pattern (Routing, the Dependency Injection Container, Factories, Controllers & Views) to implement CRUD funtionality

 NB: CORE forms are owned, created & copyrighted by -
 © CORE System Trust: https://www.coresystemtrust.org.uk/copyright.pdf

+## Tech Stack
+This project uses PHP 7, the Slim 4 framwork and MVC pattern (Routing, the Dependency Injection Container, Factories, Controllers & Views) to implement CRUD funtionality, with a MySQL database.

 ## Live Demo
-This Wellbeing Tracker is live here (as of 31 August) - https://wellbeing.2020-davin.dev.io-academy.uk/
+This Wellbeing Tracker is live here (as of 31 August 2021) - https://wellbeing.2020-davin.dev.io-academy.uk/

 ## End User Features
 This is a summary of the main changes to the app -